Liberian nationality law: Pre-colonial period (1461–1821)

 In 1461, Pedro de Sintra, a Portuguese navigator, reached the Pepper Coast (costa da malagueta).
 Seven years later, Fernão Gomes, a Lisbon merchant, was granted a contract by Afonso V of Portugal to explore the West African coastline from Sierra Leone to Cameroon.
 He was given the monopoly to the Guinea trade and colonization, as well as the trade for the malagueta pepper spice.
 In 1474, when Gomes' contract expired, the Guinea trade was turned over to Afonso's son João.
-Under João's administration, all foreigners were prohibited from engaging in the Ginea trade upon penalty of death.
+Under João's administration, all foreigners were prohibited from engaging in the Guinea trade upon penalty of death.
 Primarily, the Pepper Coast was used as a refueling and provisioning outpost, but slaves were also purchased there for transport to Elmina Castle.
 By 1600, the Dutch had replaced the Portuguese traders along the Pepper Coast, which they called the Grein Kust, (Grain Coast), using the medieval nomenclature, graine de paradis (grain of paradise), for the malagueta pepper.
 In the seventeenth century, the Dutch established a trading post at Cape Mount, and English, French, and German traders began to operate in the area.
 Trading posts were established by Europeans at Cestos and Grand Cess.

-Around the same time, African peoples who had settled in the region included tribes and villages associated with inter-related ethno-linguistic groups, the Bassa, Kru, and Grebo people; the Kpelle, Loma and Vai people; and the Gola people.
-These groups did not found unified states, but traditionally lived in autonomous villages, characterized by patrilineal descent which engaged in fishing and farming.
+Around the same time, African peoples who had settled in the region included tribes and villages associated with inter-related ethnolinguistic groups, the Bassa, Kru, and Grebo people; the Kpelle, Loma and Vai people; and the Gola people.
+These groups did not create unified states, but traditionally lived in autonomous villages, characterized by patrilineal descent which engaged in fishing and farming.
 Most of these tribes were involved in the slave trade, bringing slaves from the interior to the coast for sale to Europeans.
 In 1787, British abolitionists established a settlement, Freetown, near Cape Mesurado, for the resettlement of freedmen from Britain and her colonies.
-The idea fueled plans in the United States to found a similar settlement.
-Between 1815 and 1821 numerous attempts to resettle freedmen on the Pepper Coast failed and negotiations for suitable land were unsuccessful.
-In 1820, the American Colonization Society drafted a constitution based on the American legal system to establish that the colony was to be administered by the Society and that any person repatriated to Africa agreed to be governed by the Society.
-They sent two agents, Robert F. Stockton and Eli Ayers in 1821, to negotiate with local chieftains to secure a place for colonization.
-Reaching an agreement with all of the headman of the tribes in the vicinity, Stockton and Ayers acquired Cape Mesurado and land on Dozoa Island in the cape for settlement.
+The idea fueled plans in the United States to establish a similar settlement.
+Between 1815 and 1821 numerous attempts to resettle free people of color on the Pepper Coast failed and negotiations for suitable land were unsuccessful.
+In 1820, the American Colonization Society drafted a constitution based on the American legal system to establish a colony administered and governed by the Society.
+They sent two agents, Robert F. Stockton and Eli Ayers, in 1821 to negotiate with local chieftains to secure a place for colonization.
+Reaching an agreement with all of the headmen of the tribes in the vicinity, Stockton and Ayers acquired Cape Mesurado and land on Dozoa Island in the cape for settlement.